BIOL115-MSUM/BIOL115-MSUM.github.io/finch-analysis.md

 #> $ beak_width       <dbl> 8.1, 7.5, 7.6, 9.4, 9.5, 8.8, 8.9, 9.1, 8.2, 8.4, 8.5…
 ```

-If you want to see the entire dataset, click the name of the data object in the Environment tab, or run `View(finches)`.
+If you want to see the entire dataset, click the name of the data object in the Environment tab, or run `View(finches_data)`.
 This will open a handy data viewer window.
 Once you are done looking at the data, close the window and continue.

 ## Plot a histogram